echoedinvoker/vue/13-routing/177-redirect-n-catch-all-route/memo.md

 ![Alt root problem](pic/01.jpg)

-- But it's all strange to set a component to '/', because '/' doesn't describe what component the router is going to load, which is not intuitive.
+- But it's also strange to set a component to '/', because '/' doesn't describe what component the router is going to load, which is not intuitive.

 ## **Alias**